 There are other benefits than it being a low-priced dash cam.
 It has a compact size that fits just great in front of your car’s rear view mirror.
 This feature doesn’t disturb any windshield visibility.
 Another feature this dash cam is the 1080p full video recording at 30fps and it has the ability to overwrite footage once the memory card reaches capacity.

 If you are looking for the most advanced dash car camera on the market, excellent!
 The Lukas LK-7950 WD is the one for you.
 Yes, the name is a mouthful, but this dash cam offers video feed has some innovative features that help record videos in high resolution which has a good image both during the day and at night.

 With its dash video (both front and rear cameras) recording video at 1080p full, Sony Exmor IMX322 sensors in each dual lens, and support for two SD cards with up to 256GB in storage space, the Lukas LK-7950 gives you crystal-clear footage for hours without the need to overlap old video quality.

-This dash cam is also highly known and respected for its resistance to high heat or to extreme cold.
+This dash cam is also highly known and respected for its resistance to high heat (for more reading see our full guide on the best heat resistant dash cams) or to extreme cold.

 For a dash car camera, durability and great video quality are important features, and the Lukas Lk-7950 WD goes further than its competition with its Wi-Fi feature for viewing on smartphones, GPS, OBD-II, parking mode, High Dynamic Range (HD Dash) for an optimal night vision recording, UV and CPL filters, a G-sensor, and a built-in battery discharge prevention.